Date: 8 June 2018. Clothes in the

 afloat.
 Specifically that meant everything had to dry quickly.
 A

-different criteria comes into play when I'm in the bilges though.
+different criteria comes into play when I am in the bilges though.

 The hours I spent worrying about what clothes I should bring with me